Kansas Laws on Misdemeanor and Felony Theft

 Talk to a Lawyer

-If you're facing criminal charges for theft, contact a local criminal defense attorney.
+If you're facing criminal charges for theft, contact a criminal defense attorney or ask for a public defender.
 An attorney can help you understand your rights and the consequences of a theft conviction.
 Even a conviction for misdemeanor theft can have long-lasting consequences.
 A criminal record will likely enhance any future sentencing decisions and can make it difficult to obtain a job or housing.

 DEFEND YOUR RIGHTS